dan-sprague/FastBreak/README.md

 # FastBreak.jl

 A package for quickly estimating when changes in data behavior occur between two variables using Bayesian inference.
-Envisioned for biologists interested in asking: what is the probability that population A and B reached plateau growth phase at the same time, controlling for growth rate?
-Statistical inference can also be performed on slopes (growth rates)
+Envisioned for biologists interested in asking: what is the probability that population A and B reached plateau growth phase at the same time, accounting for growth rates?

 ## Uses